 Refreshments

-There are several eateries at Virginia Water Lake.
+There are several places to eat at Virginia Water Lake.
 The Pavillion at the Visitor Centre has been renovated and provides a selection of snacks and drinks.
 You’ll also find several snack vans and ice-cream vans (seasonal) around the park.

 Picnicking is also a very popular choice, as there are so many great places to stop.